 Renting plastic moving boxes is a smart alternative.
 Companies like Gorilla Bins offer two-week rental packages based on home size.
 Packages typically include:

 - Moving bins in both medium and large sizes

 - Zip ties (so you don't need packing tape)

 Places that rent plastic boxes usually wash them between rentals.
 If you're a germaphobe, some companies like Bin It and A Smart Move, sanitize after cleaning.Continue to 5 of 16 below.

 05 of 16

 Hack a Vacuum Space Bag

 Things like pillows, blankets, and your Triple F.A.T.
 Goose jacket take up lots of space when packing.
 If you compressed items like these, you'd be able to pack more lightweight stuff into fewer boxes.
-The problem is vacuum space bags are expensive.
-A set of three large bags costs around $20.
+The problem is vacuum space bags cost money.
+A set of three large bags runs about $20.

 Smarter Ways to Organize Packed Boxes